-Maryjane Mashunkashey, 63, was plagued by exhaustion — until she discovered the shocking culprit: a sneaky urinary tract infection, also known as a silent UTI.
+Maryjane Mashunkashey, 63, was plagued with exhaustion — until she discovered the shocking culprit: a sneaky urinary tract infection, also known as a silent UTI.
 Unrecognized and untreated urinary tract infections (UTIs) can quickly turn into more serious conditions, and they're more likely to strike women than men.
-But, what is a silent UTI, exactly?
-Read on to find out more about this condition — plus the simple fix that can restore your vitality.
+But what exactly is a silent UTI?
+Read on to find out more about this condition, along with the simple fix that can restore your vitality.

 She visited her doctor to ask about the exhaustion, but her doctor couldn't provide an answer.

 “This wasn’t like other health issues I’d had in the past, though.
 Years earlier I was prone to urinary tract infections.
 I once had six in the span of six months.
 I dreaded that unmistakable backache, the painful urination and the urgency to pee, not to mention the doctors’ appointments and prescription co-pays for all those antibiotics.
-Thankfully, I seemed to have outgrown UTIs, but this new health complaint was such a mystery...it worried me," says Maryjane.
+Thankfully, I seemed to have outgrown UTIs, but this new health complaint was such a mystery...
+It worried me," Mashunkashey said.

-While on vacation, Maryjane's exhaustion got worse.
+While on vacation, Mashunkashey's exhaustion got worse.
 By the second day, her sneaky symptoms had her frightened enough to visit the emergency room closest to her hotel.

 “Though I’d never heard the term before, I found out there was such a thing as a ‘hidden’ or ‘silent’ UTI.
 Looking back, I realized that every time I’d suffered a UTI, I always felt fatigue first.
-It was my body’s way of trying to fight off infection," says Maryjane.
+It was my body’s way of trying to fight off infection," Mashunkashey said.

 “After that ER visit, I took the antibiotics the doctor prescribed and headed home.
 I reclined my seat and relaxed the whole ride, knowing I finally had the information I needed to spot infections early so they wouldn’t damage my system and make me miss out on work and family fun.

 “I was so grateful my newfound knowledge was helping me improve my life.
 But I wasn’t satisfied with early detection.
-I wanted to find a way to prevent UTI infections.
-So I kept pressing my doctor and I guess I finally asked the right question because I learned that taking vitamin C at bedtime can prevent bacteria from building up in the system.
-The doctor explained that C allows healthy acid to rest in the bladder overnight so that the harmful acid in urine can’t take hold.
-I started taking 1,000 mg each night and I haven’t had a single flare-up in years," says Maryjane.
+I wanted to find a way to prevent UTI infections," Mashunkashey added.
+"So, I kept pressing my doctor and I guess I finally asked the right question because I learned that taking vitamin C at bedtime can prevent bacteria from building up in the system.
+The doctor explained that [vitamin] C allows healthy acid to rest in the bladder overnight so that the harmful acid in urine can’t take hold.
+I started taking 1,000 mg each night and I haven’t had a single flare-up in years."

 The scary truth: Up to 50 percent of women with energy-draining UTIs go undiagnosed, mainly because these women don't experience any of the "typical" symptoms they'd normally associate with other UTIs they've had before.